Most probably, your dentist often advises you to floss regularly.

-We’ve written this article to answer all those questions.
-Oral irrigators aren’t just some marketing gimmick.
-They’re home devices, which are extraordinarily effective.
-They’re ideal for any individual, including those who have braces, sensitive gums, or just can’t get the hang of string floss.
+We’ve written this article to answer these questions.
+Water flossers aren’t just some marketing gimmick.
+They are extraordinarily effective.
+They’re ideal for any individual.
+And this includes those with braces, sensitive gums, or who just can’t get the hang of string floss.

 Taking care of one’s teeth is essential for overall good health.
 Choosing the right teeth cleaning method is therefore vital.